 The same US intelligence community which compiled a list of American dissidents to be thrown in concentration camps in the event of a “national emergency”.

 “But Caitlin,” you may be saying.
-“Despite all the countless unfathomably evil things that the US intelligence community is known to have done in the past, there’s no reason to believe they’re still that vicious and depraved.
+“Despite all the countless unfathomably evil things that the US intelligence community is known to have 'e in the past, there’s no reason to believe they’re still that vicious and depraved.
 Just because the language of the joint statement makes it abundantly clear that they really, really want their 702 surveillance reauthorization doesn’t mean they’d do something unspeakable to get it!”

 Mike Pompeo, recently said he’s actually helping the lying, torturing, drug-running, warmongering, government-toppling CIA to “become a much more vicious agency”.
 There is every reason to believe that the US intelligence community is at least as psychopathic as it has ever been.